haschuele/Resume/README.md

 # Resume

-Please feel free to reach out with any questions or additional information!
+Please feel free to reach out with any questions or for additional information!